-The definition of hypopnea has varied over time and across organizations, but most definitions include oxyhemoglobin desaturation as a criterion.
-There have been calls for reductions in airflow with electro-cortical arousal to be considered hypopneas even without major desaturation; however, electroencephalography (EEG) is usually not evaluated during home sleep studies and, therefore, the presence or absence of desaturation remains a key criterion for evaluating hypopneas, as recommended by the United States’ major healthcare payer, Medicare43.
+The definition of hypopnea has varied over time and across organizations, but most definitions include oxyhemoglobin oxygen desaturation as a criterion.
+There have been calls for reductions in airflow with electro-cortical arousal to be considered hypopneas even without major oxygen desaturation.
+However, electroencephalography (EEG) is usually not evaluated during home sleep studies and, therefore, the presence or absence of oxygen desaturation remains a key criterion for evaluating hypopneas, as recommended by the United States’ major healthcare payer, Medicare43.
 Existing definitions of hypopnea have important flaws.
-One problem is that the degree and duration of desaturation are not considered.
+One problem is that the degree and duration of oxygen desaturation are not considered.
 Thus, an individual with 20 minutes of sustained hypoxemia to the 70 to 80% range due to hypoventilation would only be counted as having had a single hypopnea (Figure 2).
 A second problem is that recurrent arousals for any reason (i.e., poor sleep quality, hyperinflation, and nocturnal cough) may result in an irregular breathing pattern that could be interpreted as recurrent hypopneas.
-Conversely, frequent arousals due to repetitive respiratory events may not exhibit desaturations and, therefore, would not be scored as hypopneas; such patients may benefit from therapy even though they may not meet traditional criteria based on AHI.
+Conversely, frequent arousals due to repetitive respiratory events may not exhibit oxygen desaturations and, therefore, would not be scored as hypopneas.
+Such patients may benefit from therapy even though they may not meet traditional criteria based on AHI.
 Finally, smokers may have considerable carbon monoxide circulating in their blood, which can shift the oxy-hemoglobin curve to the left leading to higher saturations for any given PaO222, potentially masking clinically important hypoxemia.
 Each of these limitations may affect the detection of OSA among patients with COPD.

-The issue of sustained desaturation leading to underestimation of the AHI (and, therefore, underestimation of the severity of the condition) is particularly pertinent to patients with COPD because one of the major findings on polysomnography in patients with COPD is nocturnal desaturation with sustained hypoxemia, without frequent apneas and hypopneas.
-There are a variety of reasons for the desaturation other than upper airway obstruction, including a drop in ventilation that occurs during sleep (especially rapid eye movement [REM] sleep) and ventilation-perfusion mismatch that worsens during sleep.
-The magnitude of desaturation may be particularly severe in patients with COPD because of the sigmoidal shape of the oxyhemoglobin desaturation curve.
+The issue of sustained oxygen desaturation leading to underestimation of the AHI (and, therefore, underestimation of the severity of the condition) is particularly pertinent to patients with COPD because one of the major findings on polysomnography in patients with COPD is nocturnal oxygen desaturation with sustained hypoxemia, without frequent apneas and hypopneas.
+There are a variety of reasons for the oxygen desaturation other than upper airway obstruction, including a drop in ventilation that occurs during sleep (especially rapid eye movement [REM] sleep) and ventilation-perfusion mismatch that worsens during sleep.
+The magnitude of oxygen desaturation may be particularly severe in patients with COPD because of the sigmoidal shape of the oxyhemoglobin oxygen desaturation curve.
 Those with mild baseline hypoxemia (e.g. oxygen saturation of 90-93%) are uniquely positioned near the steep portion of the oxyhemoglobin dissociation curve where small changes in the partial pressure of oxygen (PaO2) lead to large changes in oxygen saturation.
-Thus, even with mild perturbations, sustained and intermittent desaturations commonly occur.
+Thus, even with mild perturbations, sustained and intermittent oxygen desaturations commonly occur.

 Taking these observations together, it is clear that the quantification of hypopneas and apneas alone may be insufficient to identify and characterize OSA in patients with COPD.
-As an example, a patient with partial upper airway obstruction (hypopneas) plus severe COPD and a patient with complete upper airway obstruction (apneas) plus mild COPD will both be diagnosed as having OVS; however, the different pathogenesis of OSA in the patients suggest that different treatment strategies be deployed.
+As an example, a patient with partial upper airway obstruction (hypopneas) plus severe COPD and a patient with complete upper airway obstruction (apneas) plus mild COPD will both be diagnosed as having OVS.
+However, the different pathogenesis of OSA in the patients suggest that different treatment strategies be deployed.

 It is unknown whether the AHI predicts clinical outcomes in patients with COPD, including symptoms, cardiovascular consequences, and metabolic complications.
-In theory, the area under the desaturation curve or the total hypoxemic load may have better predictive value than the AHI in patients with COPD, as may the nadir oxygen saturation, but this has not been evaluated.
+In theory, the area under the oxygen desaturation curve or the total hypoxemic load may have better predictive value than the AHI in patients with COPD, as may the nadir oxygen saturation, but this has not been evaluated.